-Within the past decade, the number of topological phases characterized and identified in real materials has grown immensely.
-Since the recognition that graphene~\cite{GrapheneDirac,semenoff,meleDirac} and {\blue HgTe gap into $\mathbb{Z}_{2}$ topological insulators} (TI)~\cite{KaneMeleZ2,AndreiTI} under the introduction of spin-orbit coupling (SOC)~\cite{CharlieTI}, an intrinsic link has emerged between gapped and gapless toplogical phases.
-As the number of known topological semimetals has {\blue increased~\cite{WeylReview,BinghaiReview,NaDirac,SchnyderDirac,NagaosaDirac,ZJDirac,SyDiracSurface,borisenkoDirac,SteveDirac,AshvinWeyl1,soluyanov_type-ii_2015,wang_mote2:_2016,sun_prediction_2015,DDP,NewFermions,SteveMagnet,KramersWeyl,RhSiArc,CoSiArc}, the} number of known topological (crystalline) insulators realized by gapping them with SOC, strain, and interactions has kept pace~\cite{LiangTCI,HsiehTCI,SCZAxion,Steve2D,HourglassInsulator,DiracInsulator,ChenRotation}.
-In one particularly simple example, a topological semimetal with a ring of linearly-dispersing degeneracies, known as a ``nodal-line'' semimetal (NLSM), can be realized in a weak-SOC crystal with only inversion ($\mathcal{I}$) and time-reversal ($\mathcal{T}$) symmetries~\cite{YoungkukLineNode,XiLineNode,SchnyderDrumhead}.
-These nodal lines may be created and annihilated at single, time-reversal-invariant (TRIM) points in the Brillouin zone (BZ) by the inversion of bands with opposite $\mathcal{I}$ eigenvalues~\cite{YoungkukLineNode}, such that the total number of nodal lines is given by the \emph{same} Fu-Kane parity ($\mathcal{I}$) criterion~\cite{FuKaneMele,FuKaneInversion} that indicates 3D TI phases in strong-SOC crystals.
-This simple condition has led to the rapid identification of candidate NLSMs, including Ca$_3$P$_2$~\cite{LeslieLineCa}, Cu$_3$(Pd,Zn)N~\cite{YoungkukLineNode,XiLineNode}, and 3D graphene networks~\cite{GrapheneNetworkLine}, all of which exhibit characteristic nearly-flat-band ``drumhead'' surface states.
-Crucially, it has also driven the recognition that weak-SOC NLSMs gap directly into 3D TIs upon the introduction of $\mathcal{I}$-symmetric SOC~\cite{YoungkukLineNode}.
+All of the spinful TIs discovered to date represent the gapped, spin-orbit coupled (strong-SOC) limits of gapless topological (SM) phases without SOC.
+This intrinsic link between gapped and gapless phases has defined topological condensed matter physics since the recognition that graphene~\cite{GrapheneDirac,semenoff,meleDirac} and HgTe gap into $\mathbb{Z}_{2}$ TIs~\cite{KaneMeleZ2,AndreiTI} under the introduction of SOC~\cite{CharlieTI}.
+As the number of known topological SMs has increased~\cite{WeylReview,BinghaiReview,NaDirac,SchnyderDirac,NagaosaDirac,ZJDirac,SyDiracSurface,borisenkoDirac,SteveDirac,AshvinWeyl1,soluyanov_type-ii_2015,wang_mote2:_2016,sun_prediction_2015,DDP,NewFermions,SteveMagnet,KramersWeyl,RhSiArc,CoSiArc}, the number of known topological (crystalline) insulators realized by gapping them has kept pace~\cite{LiangTCI,HsiehTCI,SCZAxion,Steve2D,HourglassInsulator,DiracInsulator,ChenRotation}.
+In one particularly simple example, an SM phase with a ring of linearly-dispersing degeneracies, known as a ``nodal-line'' (NL), can occur in a weak-SOC crystal with only inversion ($\mathcal{I}$) and time-reversal ($\mathcal{T}$) symmetries~\cite{YoungkukLineNode,XiLineNode,SchnyderDrumhead}.
+NLs may be created and annihilated at single, time-reversal-invariant (TRIM) points in the Brillouin zone (BZ) by inverting bands with opposite parity ($\mathcal{I}$) eigenvalues~\cite{YoungkukLineNode}, such that the number of NLs is constrained by the \emph{same} Fu-Kane parity criterion~\cite{FuKaneMele,FuKaneInversion} that indicates 3D TI phases in strong-SOC crystals.
+This recognition has driven the rapid identification of candidate NLSMs, including Ca$_3$P$_2$~\cite{LeslieLineCa}, Cu$_3$(Pd,Zn)N~\cite{YoungkukLineNode,XiLineNode}, and 3D graphene networks~\cite{GrapheneNetworkLine}, all of which exhibit characteristic nearly-flat-band ``drumhead'' surface states.
+Crucially, it also implies that weak-SOC NLSMs gap directly into 3D TIs upon the introduction of $\mathcal{I}$-symmetric SOC~\cite{YoungkukLineNode}.